hirothreading/dynare_files/README.md

 Feedback is always welcome for these things.
 So please [email me](mailto:david.murakami@economics.ox.ac.uk) for any queries or advice you may have.

 ### Aoki, Benigno, and Kiyotaki (2016)
-This is a replication of "Monetary and Financial Policies in Emerging Markets" working paper.
+This is a replication of the "Monetary and Financial Policies in Emerging Markets" working paper.
 The code is based on the October 2018 revision of the paper.

 ### Hansen's simple RBC model
 A baseline, simple RBC model.
 This was just a pipecleaner, really, to get this project off the ground.